LYNCH·LLP

 • What is Gary Collins's overall allowance rate?

-The pooled rate (84%) describes the aggregate record and is not a prediction of any individual application's outcome.
+No. This pooled historical record describes past decisions and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION